The observation

 Stéphane

-who takes care of
+who takes care ofthe website

 Laura Vessier-Bréau